Stronger mental capacity assessments could be added to assisted dying Bill

 Ahead of Friday’s debate, chief whip Lord Kennedy of Southwark urged peers to “make considerably more progress today” than they have in the previous three days of committee, during which only six groups of amendments were debated.

-“So please refrain form doing anything that would bring that into question.”
+“So please refrain from doing anything that would bring that into question.”

 Their comments came after Kim Leadbeater, the MP who introduced the Bill in the Commons last year, criticised “totally unnecessary” amendments that could hold up the change of law before the final debate of the year.